Bad Relationships Are Not Mistakes

 Have you ever heard it being said that there is nothing called ‘Wrong’ in this world?
 Well, nothing that is an Absolute Wrong, anyway.
 There is your perception of Right and Wrong, and there is everybody else’s: what is your Right won’t necessarily be their Right, and it will definitely differ from my Right.
-Same goes for the Wrongs.
+The same goes for the Wrongs.

 In my experience though, if you dwell on this thought, you might start questioning other things and mess up your life for a while (I was, for a certain period of time, obsessed with ‘whose Right is it that says I am real?’) — and we really don’t want that to happen.
 A good way to go about is by understanding that everything is neutral: neither Right nor Wrong.
 We only think it is.